sshourie/sshourie.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-### I'm a graduate student pursuing Masters in Data Science at [Georgia Institute of Technology](https://www.analytics.gatech.edu/)
+#### I'm a graduate student pursuing Masters in Data Science at [Georgia Institute of Technology](https://www.analytics.gatech.edu/)

 I'm also working as a part-time Data Scientist at [BBDO Atlanta](https://bbdoatl.com/).

-Previously, I have worked as a financial analyst for 4 years
+Previously, I have worked as a financial analyst for 4 years.

 <!--